naiyerasif/site/blog/2019-07-16-rest-api-with-express-and-type-script.md

 ```

 Launch the application by executing `npm start` and you'll get the same application up and running, now with TypeScript support.

+## Add more routes

+To complete this guide, add more routes to handle GET, POST, PUT and DELETE requests.
+Open `index.ts` and add the following routes.